fzliu/fzliu.github.io/_posts/2021-12-23-a-gentle-introduction-to-vector-databases.md

 #### Selecting a vector database

 With unstructured data being generated at unprecedented rates, the ability to transform, store, and analyze incoming data streams is becoming a pressing need for application developers looking to use AI/ML.
 There are a number of open-source vector database projects to choose from - [Milvus](https://milvus.io), [Vespa](https://vespa.ai), and [Weaviate](https://weaviate.io) are three commonly deployed solutions.
-Some of these vector database projects refer to themselves as _vector search engines_ or _neural search engines_, concepts which are functionally equivalent to vector databases.
+Some of these projects refer to themselves as _vector search engines_ or _neural search engines_, concepts which are functionally equivalent to vector databases.

 For my own personal applications, I'll select [Milvus](https://milvus.io) 99% of the time - it's cloud-native and fast[^3].
 [Zilliz](https://zilliz.com) will be releasing a managed version of [Milvus](https://milvus.io) later in 2022, so the option of seamlessly upgrading to a managed vector database will soon be available as well.